If you cannot find the information you need here, please contact AFP Recruitment.

 Yes, we do have medical and psychological standards which you will need to meet and maintain before you can be considered for AFP sworn recruit or protective service officer training.
 More information on these standards can be found at AFP Officer Gateways – Gateway 5.

-If you have a specific medical condition that you're worried may preclude you from joining, please contact us.
+If you have a specific medical condition that you are concerned may preclude you from joining, please contact us.
+Please ensure you provide us with information detailing your condition so that we may provide you with the most accurate advice for your particular circumstances.

 Do I have to be a minimum height to join?